Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The lifeboats were later hoisted back on board, though with great difficulty in the high seas, and course was set for Madeira that afternoon at slow speed, until they met a corvette, which asked Alaska to follow her to the abandoned Silverwillow which had also been torpedoed.
 A tug and escort were en route to take this vessel to port and Alaska was to go along.

-That afternoon they encountered a Spanish and a Portugese ship, the latter being a passenger vessel with a doctor on board, whom the corvette requested to see to the injured passengers from Président Doumer, but was told to send them across to the Portugese ship instead.
-This was not possible, so they gave up getting any help from that direction and the Portugese ship continued, as did the Spanish one.
+That afternoon, they encountered a Spanish and a Portuguese ship, the latter being a passenger vessel with a doctor on board, whom the corvette requested to see to the injured passengers from Président Doumer, but was told to send them across to the Portuguese ship instead.
+This was not possible, so they gave up getting any help from that direction and the Portuguese ship continued, as did the Spanish one.

 Alaska stayed with Silverwillow for several days in such heavy weather that they had to use oil to calm the seas.
 On Nov.
-4 they were told that the tug and escort were not far away, and that they would be taken to Lisbon.
-Later that day the corvette experienced engine trouble and one of Alaska's engineers was sent over, then brought some broken parts back.
+4, they were told that the tug and escort were not far away, and that they would be taken to Lisbon.
+Later that day, the corvette experienced engine trouble and one of Alaska's engineers was sent over, then brought some broken parts back.
 New ones were made and sent back to the corvette within a couple of hours.
-On the 5th they were told to leave the area and follow the corvette towards Gibraltar.
-That same afternoon they met the tug and escort, the corvette left them while Alaska joined the other 2 vessels.
-The next morning the tug fastened a towline on Silverwillow and Alaska could finally head to Lisbon.
+On the 5th, they were told to leave the area and follow the corvette towards Gibraltar.
+That same afternoon, they met the tug and escort and the corvette left them, while Alaska joined the other 2 vessels.
+The next morning, the tug fastened a towline on Silverwillow and Alaska could finally head to Lisbon.
 The winds increased and this proved to be too much for Silverwillow, which went under on Nov.
 11. Alaska's escort left her on Nov.
-12 (the tug had departed when Silverwilliow sank), and though she continued to have problems with the various damages she was able to proceed without assistance (other than a pilot who embarked just before midnight on the 12th), and arrived her destination in the early morning hours of Nov 13.
-That same day surveyors from Lloyds came aboard, and it was decided to unload her cargo, then dock her.
+12 (the tug had departed when Silverwilliow sank) and, though she continued to have problems with the various damages, she was able to proceed without assistance (other than a pilot who embarked just before midnight on the 12th), and arrived her destination in the early morning hours of Nov 13 (Page 2).
+That same day, surveyors from Lloyds came aboard, and it was decided to unload her cargo, then dock her.

-According to "Nortraships flåte" Alaska had 56 survivors from Président Doumer as well as some survivors from Tasmania on board (sunk by U-103 on Oct.
-31, Convoy SL 125 - see the external link at the end of this page).
-Alaska was temporarily repaired then continued to the U.K. Captain Mevatne later received "Krigskorset" (The War Cross), the highest ranked Norwegian decoration for his actions.
+J. R. Hegland ("Nortraships flåte") says that Alaska had 56 survivors from Président Doumer as well as some survivors from the British Tasmania on board (sunk by U-103 on Oct.
+31, also Convoy SL 125 - according to Uboat.net, Alaska picked up 20 survivors from this ship, see the external link below).
+He adds that Alaska was temporarily repaired then continued to the U.K. Captain Mevatne later received "Krigskorset" (The War Cross), the highest ranked Norwegian decoration for his actions.

 The maritime hearings were held in Lisbon on Nov.
 18-1942.
-Captain Mevatne, 1st Engineer John Natvig, 2nd Mate Engel Thuen and Able Seaman Konrad Aarvik appeared.
+The captain, 1st Engineer John Natvig, 2nd Mate Engel Thuen and Able Seaman Konrad Aarvik appeared.

 Some other crew members at the time were: 1st Mate F. Johansen, Donkeyman H. Stokknes and Gunner Olaf Olsen.